SvenElyes/Textanalytics/README.md

 ```
 ## (4) Current Code State

-Progress:
-The written code progress is in an early state.
-Since the team members will be able to dedicate more time to the project the following weeks, more progress can be expected soon.

 Code structure:
 All the information which we will aquire in the process will be gathered in a Python class for character relations created by us.
 Consequently, we also introduce a character class, which will later be used to store a character's traits.
 After extracting all the information needed and storing it in instances of these classes, we will need a function that returns an instance of the relations class for two given instances of the character class.
 This information, together with the two characters in reference, is stored in an array.
 After determining this array, we will be able to apply it to a force directed network diagram.
 The mentioned application for this works with pandas, hence our use of this data structure.